ugovaretto-codex/compiled-python/README.markdown

 * Numba
 * Taichi

+The algorithm was explicitly selected to test single-core performance, no point in running it on GPUs because it's going to be slower than on the CPU.

+Taichi is the fastest, Numba it's the easiest to use, Cython the most portable but does not have direct support for GPUs and solutions like [this one](https://developer.nvidia.com/blog/accelerating-python-on-gpus-with-nvc-and-cython) are required.

 Not tested with *PyTorch* since `torch.compile` does not support Python 3.11 yet.
 PyTorch looks very promising and can compile any Python code to CPU or GPU by invoking directly the compiler in the Python code: